 Transport

-The midwest of the United States of America is represented by the city of Indianapolis.
-The large industrial center Indianapolis (Indianapolis) is the capital of the state consonant with the name - Indiana.
-The population is over 800 thousand inhabitants.
-Together with its satellite cities, Indiana is a large metropolitan area - Greater Indianapolis, numbering 1.7 million people.
+The Midwest of the United States of America is represented by the city of Indianapolis.
+The large industrial center of Indianapolis is the capital of the state that shares its name - Indiana.
+The population is more than 800 thousand inhabitants.
+Together with its satellite cities, Indiana is a large agglomeration - “Greater Indianapolis”, numbering 1.7 million people.
 The city has a well-developed and diversified industry.
-Mechanical engineering and printing, metallurgy and pharmaceuticals, all this bring the city an excellent income and considerable fame.
+Mechanical engineering and printing, metallurgy and pharmaceuticals, all this brings excellent income and considerable fame to the city.

 Indianapolis city map

-Among other things, the city is full of greenery, more than 200 parks are spread throughout the city.
+Among other things, the city is full of greenery; more than 200 parks are spread throughout the city.
 The largest of them is Eagle Creek Park.

 Indianapolis Photos